Pet Safe Ice Melts: Quick Picks

 About: Redmond Ice Slicer is an ice-melting product that is designed to be gentle on your dog’s feet as well as your concrete driveway and walkways.
 It is made from naturally occurring sea salt deposits that contain more than 60 different trace minerals.

-- MORE POTENCY WITH LESS ICE MELT: Ice Slicer is naturally more concentrated than white salt.
-So, you...
+- MELT MORE WITH LESS: Ice Slicer is naturally more concentrated than white salt.
+So, you can use less...

-- SAFER SOLUTION FOR KIDS AND PETS: Ice Slicer is dye-free, urea-free, and polymer-free ice melt....
+- SAFE FOR KIDS AND PETS: Ice Slicer is dye-free, urea-free, and polymer-free ice melt.
+It’s also so...

 Features: Redmond Ice Slicer is a fairly straightforward ice melting product, which – according to the manufacturer – outperforms rock-salt-based alternatives.